pemcg/manageiq-automation-howto-guide/chapter18/service_hierarchies.md

 ##### Putting It All Together

 Finally we create two _Add to Service_ buttons, one on a _Service_ object type, and one on a _VM and Instance_ object type.
 We can go ahead and organise our Service hierarchies.

+_Exercise_: filter the list of services presented in the drop-down to remove the _current_ service - we would never wish to add a Service as its own parent.